ministic2001/3211_IS_Team_6/README.md

 # 3211_IS_Team_6

 <div align="center">
-Python 3.10 is required for this to work.
+Python 3.10 and above is required for this to work.
 </div>
 <br />